ivandavidov/minimal/README.md

 ./overlay_build.sh links
 ```

-## BIOS and EFI
+## BIOS and UEFI

-The current development version adds EFI support and now the same MLL ISO image can boot on both BIOS and EFI based systems.
+Minimal Linux Live is UEFI compatible and now the same MLL ISO image can boot on both BIOS and EFI based systems.
 Go on, try it!

 ## Installation